ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/2capitalpunishment/5-FAQ/01-Installation-&-Updating.md

 > The main file is Tale of Two Wastelands.7zip.
 Make sure to follow our updating guide to ensure when you update, it doesn't delete out of your mods/downloads folders.

 ## **3.)
-I Cannot Launch My Game/I am Getting Cannot Read Arguments**
+I Cannot Launch My Game/I Keep Getting Crashes**

 - Launch the game with New Vegas, NOT NVSE

 - If this doesn't work, try verifying the integrity of FNV in steam

-- If this does not work, go to your Fallout New Vegas steam folder (Which should be completely clean of any alterations)
+- If this does not work, go to your Fallout New Vegas steam folder and run 4 GB patcher again

-- From there copy all of the files inside and paste them into your Stock Games folder

-- Run the 4GB Patcher

 - After this is done try to launch your game like normal

-~ Thank you to [Afro](https://www.youtube.com/channel/UC0AU8onc8vlBxm3jaqYlM0g) for this fix!
+- If this doesn't work, try disabling DXVK or SpecialK

 ## **4.)
 How do I show the In Game Keybind Interface?**

-We have removed Reshade from the list, but still provide the files to allow for users who wish to use it.
-You can follow our reshade guide to set this up or you can view our keybinds/controls page.
+You can press insert or view them on the Website [here](https://www.modlists.net/docs/2capitalpunishment/Support#key-bind-changes)

 ## **5.)
 Where can I find an updated list of mods?**